Yawning/aegis/README.md

 #### Notes

 Performance is quite good, handily outperforming GCM-AES128 under most conditions.
-Autheticated decryption for tiny (approx 8 bytes) is marginally slower than the runtime library's GCM-AES128 implementation, due to the use of `subtle.ConstantTimeCompare`.
+Authenticated decryption for tiny (approx 8 bytes) is marginally slower than the runtime library's GCM-AES128 implementation, due to the use of `subtle.ConstantTimeCompare`.